csawyer17/IOS-Prep-App/README.md

 4. Server backend (Chris)
 5. Server Communication and JSON Parsing (Lenny)

-## Todo
+## In Progress
 1. Message board for class(Chris and Lenny)
-..*Allows users to have a class wide chat
+        ..*Allows users to have a class wide chat.
+## No Yet Started
+1. In app regitration.

 ## Abandoned
 1. Teacher only chat.
+2. Teacher App.
+        ..*Would in essense require developing another app and consume too much time.

+## Blind Spots
+1. Would have been helpful if we focued on more advanced UI design, especially constrains and stack views.
+2. Web request and netwoeking in swift.
+3. Tableviews.

+## Resources
+1. A web server would have been useful to allow us to deploy the backend easier.

 ## Known bugs
 1. Table does not relaod data after enrolling in a class.
 2. Requests made using HTTP not HTTPS.

-## Resources
-1. A web server would have been useful to allow us to deploy the backend easier.